Teemamin/spice_ur_look/test.md

 ##### Design Responsiveness:
 * I tested the site on google dev tool
+* Tested the site on a samsung s10 mobile phone
+* Tested the site on iphone X

 #### functionality Tests:
 * manually tested all the site links to ensure it is all working
-* Automated test was carried out: test files can be found in tests.py of each application
+* Automated test was carried out: test files can be found in tests.py of each application or the links provided above
 * to run all automated tests: pthon3 manage.py test
 * [return to previous doc](https://github.com/Teemamin/spice_ur_look/blob/master/README.md)